Ishmael: Judaism

-According to the Book of Genesis, in the Hebrew Bible, Isaac rather than Ishmael was the true heir of the Abrahamic tradition and covenant, while at the same time being blessed by God with a great nation.

 In some traditions Ishmael is said to have had two wives, one of them named Aisha.
 This name corresponds to the Muslim tradition for the name of Muhammad's wife.
 This is understood as a metaphoric representation of the Muslim world (first Arabs and then Turks) with Ishmael.

 Rabbinical commentators in the Midrash Genesis Rabbah also say that Ishmael's mother Hagar was the Pharaoh's daughter, making Ishmael the Pharaoh's grandson.
 This could be why Genesis 17:20 refers to Ishmael as the father of 12 mighty princes.
 According to Genesis 21:21, Hagar married Ishmael to an Egyptian woman, and if Rabbinical commentators are correct that Hagar was the Pharaoh's daughter, his marriage to a woman she selected could explain how and why his sons became princes.

 According to other Jewish commentators, Ishmael's mother Hagar is identified with Keturah, the woman Abraham sought out and married after Sarah's death.
 It is suggested that Keturah was Hagar's personal name, and that "Hagar" was a descriptive label meaning "stranger".
 This interpretation is discussed in the Midrash and is supported by Rashi, Gur Aryeh, Keli Yakar, and Obadiah of Bertinoro.
 Rashi (Rabbi Shlomo Itzhaki) argues that "Keturah" was a name given to Hagar because her deeds were as beautiful as incense (Hebrew, ketoret), and that she remained chaste (literally "tied her opening", with the verb tied in Aramaic being k-t-r) from the time she was separated from Abraham.